 Rheumatology currently faces enormously exciting challenges, but also unparalleled opportunities to meet these challenges.
 Our major challenges are to elucidate the causes of rheumatic diseases, to definitively characterize the processes involved in pathogenesis of these diseases, to develop fully effective treatments and even cures, and to translate basic scientific and medical advances into routine clinical practice that includes not only treatment, but ultimately prevention.
-The opportunities to make significant progress in achieving these goals are greater than at any time in the past, due to the major and rapidly accumulating advances made in the fields of basic science and clinical investigation that are relevant to these diseases.
-In order to meet these challenges, it is critical we continue training outstanding clinicians, teachers, and scientists who will make their own contributions to research and clinical care, and stimulate the interest of more young physicians to enter into the practice of Rheumatology and investigation of the rheumatic diseases.
+The opportunities to make significant progress in achieving these goals are greater than at any time in the past, due to the major and rapidly accumulating advances made in the fields of basic science and clinical investigation relevant to these diseases.
+In order to meet these challenges, it is critical we continue training outstanding future rheumatologists, who will make their own contributions to our field.

-I welcome your interest in our Rheumatology Fellowship Training Program and invite you to learn more about us.
+I welcome your interest in our Rheumatology Fellowship Training Program and invite you to learn more about us on our website.

 Fellowship Program Director